Stax logo

 • Increasing Share of Medical Benefits as a proportion of overall award value is continuing to drive demand for services to properly allocate medical appropriated funds to maximize benefit and avoid long-term issues receiving Medicare.

-Graph that depicts the distribution of U.S. workers compensation payments over time (medical vs. cash benefits) from 1980-2020.
+Graph that depicts the distribution of U.S. workers compensation payments from 1980-2020.

 Professional Administrative Services benefit all parties involved, including CMS